dsc-courses/dsc80-2026-wi/proj04/index.md

 ### Final Submission

-You will ultimately submit your project in two ways:
+You will ultimately submit your project in two ways.
+For both submissions, make sure to tag your partner.

-1. By uploading a **PDF version** of your notebook to the specific "Final Project Notebook PDF (Dataset)" assignment on Gradescope **for your dataset**.
+1. Upload a **PDF version** of your notebook to the specific "Final Project Notebook PDF (Dataset)" assignment on Gradescope **for your dataset**.
    - To export your notebook as a PDF, first, restart your kernel and run all cells.
 Then, go to "File > Print Preview".
 Then, save a print preview of the webpage as a PDF.
 There are other ways to save a notebook as a PDF but they may require that you have additional packages installed on your computer, so this is likely the most straightforward.
    - It's fine if your `plotly` graphs don't render in the PDF output of your notebook.
 However, **make sure none of the code is cut off in your notebook's PDF**. **You will lose 5% of the points available on this project if your code is cut off.**
    - This notebook asks you to include a link to your website; make sure to do so.
-2. By submitting a **link to your website** to the "Final Project Website Link (All Datasets)" assignment on Gradescope.
+2. Submat a **link to your website** to the "Final Project Website Link (All Datasets)" assignment on Gradescope.

-To both submissions, make sure to tag your partner.
 You don't need to submit your actual `.ipynb` file anywhere. **While your website must be public and you should share it with others, you should _not_ make your code for this project available publicly.**

-Since there are two assignments you need to submit on Gradescope, we will treat your submission time as being the **latter** of your two submissions.
-So, if you submit to the "Final Project Notebook PDF" assignment before the deadline but to the "Final Project Website Link (All Datasets)" website one day late, overall, that counts as late submission.
+We will determine your submission time by the **later** of your two submissions.
+So, if you submit your PDF before the deadline and your website link one day late, that counts as a late Final Project submission.

 {: .warning }
 There are a lot of moving parts to this assignment – don't wait until the last minute to try and submit!

 ### Rubric

 Your project will be graded out of 200 points.
 The rough rubric is shown below.
-If you satisfy these requirements as described above, you will receive full credit.
+If you satisfy these requirements as described above and perform appropriate analyses, you will receive full credit.

 Note that the rubric is intentionally vague when it comes to Steps 5-8.
 This is because an exact rubric would specify exactly what you need to do to build a model, but figuring out what to do is a large part of Steps 5-8.